Goodyear Blimp: Airship fleet

 The new airships are 246 ft long, 52 ft longer than Goodyear's old model, the GZ-20.
 The Zeppelin NT model is also slimmer, has a top speed of 70 mph (versus 50 mph for the blimp), and has a passenger gondola that seats 12 (compared to seven in the blimp).
 The gondola also contains a restroom.
-Both craft are outfitted with LED sign technology Goodyear calls "Eaglevision".
-This allows the aircraft to display bright, multi-colored, animated words and images.
+Both craft are outfitted with LED displays (called "Eaglevision" by Goodyear) that can render bright, multi-colored, animated messages and images.

 Goodyear has also leased blimps operating in other parts of the world.
 These airships were built and operated by The Lightship Group of Orlando, Florida.
 In 2012, The Lightship Group was acquired (along with the American Blimp Corporation) by Van Wagner Communications LLC, and operated as the Van Wagner Airship Group until November 17, 2017, when it was purchased by Airsign Inc. They currently operate an airship for Goodyear in China.

 Lifting agent

-The Goodyear blimps are inflated with helium, a non-renewable resource.
+The Goodyear blimps are inflated with helium.
 The helium is maintained under low pressure, so small punctures do not pose serious consequences for the blimp.
 One inspection element of the blimps is to look into the envelope for pinpoints of light which are indicative of small holes.

 Prior to the Zeppelin NT, the Goodyear blimps were non-rigid (meaning their shape is not maintained by a rigid internal structure) dirigibles (directable/steerable airships).
 Inside their exterior envelope, the blimps are fitted with air-filled ballonets.
 As the blimp ascends or descends, the internal ballonets expand or contract to compensate for density changes and to maintain uniform pressure in the envelope.
 The latest Goodyear airship, the Zeppelin NT, is a departure from this convention, as it is a semi-rigid airship that makes use of a truss inside the envelope to provide some of its strength.